Cedar Rapids Flood Control Planning and Design

-The City of Cedar Rapids experienced one of the country’s most devastating natural disasters in 2008.
+Challenge: The City of Cedar Rapids experienced one of the country’s most devastating natural disasters in 2008.
 Record flooding on the Cedar River event resulted in $5.4 billion in damage to real estate and private property, impacted nearly 7,200 parcels within a 10-square-mile area of the City of Cedar Rapids, and displaced 18,000 residents.
 Fortunately, there were no lives lost.
-Eight years later, another significant flood event materialized.
 Only eight years later, the second-highest flood of record again threatened the City, but emergency flood-fighting measures prevented widespread damage.

 Our engineering staff is focused on the design of levees; permanent and removable flood walls; utility removal and relocation; related infrastructure (e.g., roads, pedestrian trails, park amenities); and stormwater pump stations, gate wells, and detention ponds.
 Our construction services team provides critical construction observation and administrative services for specific flood-related improvements.

 Innovation has been and continues to be a core focus of our team.
 As the single largest capital improvement project in the city’s history, the Cedar Rapids Flood Control team has made several unique and innovative contributions.
 Here is a sample of some of the more significant:

 - Cultivating and helping validate over 30 individual funding options to underwrite this nearly $1 billion project

 - Creating a systematic approach that resulted in the review and evaluation of flood control systems in the Midwest.
 This effort complimented our work with the City’s operations team to define physical improvement expectations for the system as well as a method to deploy the system in a timely manner

 - Providing real-time resource assistance during the 2016 flood event.
-Several HR Green flood mitigation team members worked round-the-clock to provide technical information concerning interim flood-fighting measures, the location of temporary pumps, as well as on-site monitoring during the vent
+Several HR Green flood mitigation team members worked round-the-clock to provide technical information concerning interim flood-fighting measures, the location of temporary pumps, as well as on-site monitoring during the event

 - Applying innovative public engagement efforts to cultivate community support and input during the design process.
 This has also extended to working with developers to incorporate flood control design with planned residential and commercial construction projects